Causality is Key for Interpretability Claims to Generalise: Position: Interpretability Requires Identifiable Causal Quantities

 Interpretability research aims to make precise claims about model internals, yet---as in any application of the scientific method---such claims require committing to a well-defined target of inference, which often remains implicit in questions like ``What does this head do?'' or ``Is this the honesty feature?''
 Without a precise target, even well-designed metrics risk validating structure that is not meaningfully different from random baselines \citep{heap2025sparseautoencodersinterpretrandomly, meloux2025deadsalmonsaiinterpretability}.
 Notably, this is a known problem when testing many hypotheses in high-dimensional data \citep{bennett2009neural}, not one unique to interpretability.
 We argue that making interpretability claims more reliable requires three steps, formalised with the language of causality, for which we briefly introduce informal meanings of key terms:

 \textbf{The causality recipe.} First, we use the causal ladder (see box below) to provide a taxonomy for distinguishing associational, interventional, or counterfactual questions (\cref{subsec:ladder}).
 This makes the target question explicit and mathematically precise.
-Second, we characterize the sufficient evidence and assumptions to identify the answer to the causal question (\cref{subsec:affordance-identifiability}).
-Third, we investigate the plausibility of the theoretical insights under practical constraints and identify potential gaps (\cref{subsec:failures}).
+Second, we characterise the sufficient evidence and assumptions to identify the answer to the causal question (\cref{subsec:affordance-identifiability}).
+Third, we ask which of that evidence is actually accessible, and how (\cref{subsec:failures}).

 \textbf{Notation.} Details are in \cref{apx:notation}.
 Consider a pretrained model with $L$ layers and parameters $\theta$.
 For input $\mathbf{x} \in \mathbb{R}^{d_x}$, define layerwise activations recursively as $\mathbf{a}^{(0)} := \mathbf{x}$ and $\mathbf{a}^{(l)} := f^{(l)}_\theta(\mathbf{a}^{(l-1)})$ for $l = 1,\dots,L$, where $\mathbf{a}^{(l)} \in \mathbb{R}^{d_{a}^{(l)}}$ denotes the raw activations at layer $l$.
 The model output is given by $\mathbf{y} := \mathbf{a}^{(L)}$.
 We distinguish activations from representations $\mathbf{h}^{(l)} := \phi^{(l)}(\mathbf{a}^{(l)})$, where $\phi^{(l)} : \mathbb{R}^{d_{a}^{(l)}} \rightarrow \mathbb{R}^{d_{h}^{(l)}}$ is a (possibly learned) map \footnote{Since our arguments apply to any fixed layer, we drop the layer index and write $\mathbf{a}$, $\mathbf{h}$, $\phi$. } to a basis where structure may be more apparent.
 A feature is simply a subspace $S \subset \mathbb{R}^{d_{h}^{(l)}}$.\footnote{Different connotations exist including those requiring semantic consistency or human interpretability \citep{elhage2022superposition, bricken2023monosemanticity}, but we adopt a purely geometric notion following \citet{geiger2025causal, mueller2025mib}.
 See \cref{apx:feature-terminology} for other usages of the term.} Whether a feature is interpretable or meaningful is an empirical question requiring additional evidence.